9P9/Discord-QR-Token-Logger/README.md

 # 🛠Installation

-For installation, you may need some dependencies,
-You may need to follow these steps to avoid all python interpreter errors.
+For installation, you may need some requirements, You must follow these steps to avoid all python interpreter errors.

 ## Dependencies